Connecting Students to Agriculture

 Specifically, we need pictures of:

-For a complete list of the refrigeration needs of all our produce, refer to our Fruit and Vegetable Storage Guide on page 13.
+For a complete list of the refrigeration needs of all our produce, refer to our Fruit and Vegetable Storage Guide on page 13 of the Coordinator Guide.
+Dairy products and eggs must be refrigerated.

 One reason you may have leftover produce is that, for food safety reasons, we do not break case lots of produce.
 Each school has the ability to utilize leftover produce however they see fit.
 Some schools use leftover produce for sports teams, in the school Culinary Arts or Home Economics class, provide it to a school meal program, while others package it up and send it home with children they feel are in need.
 This is a school-based decision.